 Health Plan Coverage for Future Retirees Sample Clauses

 Health Plan Coverage for Future Retirees.
 Hired Before January 1, 2005.
 Monthly City-paid premium contributions for a retiree-selected health plan through the CalPERS Health Benefits Program will be made as provided under the Public Employees’ Medical and Hospital Care Act.
 Effective 1/1/07 the City’s monthly employer contribution for each retiree and their eligible family members, as defined by the CalPERS Health Benefits Program, shall be the amount necessary to pay for the cost of his or her enrollment, in a health benefits plan up to the monthly premium for the 2nd most expensive plan offered to the SEIU employee (among the existing array of plans).
 However, the City contribution for an employee hired before January 1, 2005 who retires on or after April 1, 2011 the City contribution for the retiree and their eligible family members, as defined by the CalPERS Health Benefits Program, shall be the same contribution amount it makes from time to time for active City employees.
-Deleted: Effective upon ratification and adoption of this Agreement, t Deleted: shall The City provided active unit employees who were hired before January 1, 2005 with a one-time opportunity to opt-in to retiree health benefits provided under California Government Code section 22893.
+The City provided active unit employees who were hired before January 1, 2005 with a one-time opportunity to opt-in to retiree health benefits provided under California Government Code section 22893.
 Eligible employees who wish to exercise this option shall inform the People, Strategy, and Operations department of their election in writing no later than 90 days following the ratification and adoption of this Agreement.

 AutoNDA by SimpleDocs